stephanmg/calorimetry/_sources/intro.rst.txt

 - :math:`\overline{\text{Covariate}}` is the mean of the covariate :math:`\text{Covariate}` across all observations.
 - :math:`\epsilon_{ij}` is the random error term.

-In this model:
+In particular for this model:

 - The covariate :math:`\text{Covariate}` is adjusted by subtracting its mean (:math:`\overline{\text{Covariate}}`), centering it to reduce multicollinearity.
 - The :math:`\beta` term measures the relationship between the covariate :math:`\text{Covariate}` and the dependent variable :math:`\text{DependentVariable}`.

 The ANCOVA tests whether the group effects :math:`\tau_i` are significant while controlling for the covariate :math:`\text{Covariate}`.
-Do not worry, test assumptions are reported in *Details Panel*, and most importantly if the statistical test is valid to be applied for our data set.
+Whether test assumptions are met (for ANCOVA we also need homogeneity of regression slopes in addition to the usual assumptions of homoscedasticity and normality of ANOVA), is reported in the **Details** panel.
+Test statistics, and in particular p-values, are reported also in the **Details** panel.
+Statistical testing is configured in the homonymous panel.

-Thus our first null hypothesis for the RM can be stated as:
+Thus our first null hypothesis for the RMR can be stated as:

 .. container:: highlight-box